wp-staging/wp-staging-cli-releases/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test them.
 4. Submit a pull request with a description of your changes.

-## License
-This project is licensed under the [Proprietary Software License Agreement](./LICENSE.md).

 ## Acknowledgements
 - [WP Staging Pro](https://wp-staging.com/) The Best WordPress Backup and Migration Plugin